gwichmanaz/grunt-cruncher/README.md

 Similar to `script` and `link`, callback gets filename as arg and can return `true` (proceed with default encoding of the image), `false` (abort the grunt task) or String, which will be used to replace value of image's `src` attribute.

+### filesIgnore
+Type: `Array of String`
+Default: []

+Add files that you do not want to inline (for example, if you want have 3 stylesheets in your html file but only want to inline 2 of them).

+Add all files here that you do not want inlined, including links, images, and scripts.

+##### For example:
+If you do not want to inline the file "assets/fonts.css", you would do

+`filesIgnore: ['assets/fonts.css']`

 ### Usage Example